AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 **Manage metadata in bulk from the Metadata report**

-Experience Manager Guides allow you to tag DITA content.You can apply tags on an individual topic or use the bulk tagging feature to apply multiple tags on multiple topics, a DITA map, or on a sub-map.
+You can apply tags on an individual topic or use the bulk tagging feature to apply multiple tags on multiple topics, a DITA map, or on a sub-map.
 You can also change the document state of all selected topics to the next possible common document state.

 **Update metadata**